 The Public-Private Partnership Law Review: Pakistan

 Since the 1990s, the federal and provincial governments in Pakistan have sought to encourage private sector participation in development projects and in the provision of public infrastructure and related services in Pakistan.
-Beginning in the 2000s, several legal and regulatory changes have been made to expand the use of public-private partnerships (PPPs).
+Beginning in the 2000s, several legal and regulatory changes have been made to expand the use of public–private partnerships.

 In addition to the federal initiative, each of the four provinces – Sindh, Punjab, Balochistan and Khyber Pakhtunkhwa – has its own specific roster of projects and policies to promote PPPs.
 In accordance with the Constitution, PPPs in the areas enumerated in the Federal Legislative List fall within the domain of the federal government, while other areas generally fall under the domain of the provinces.
-This note generally focuses on the federal regime as exemplary of other models, but where relevant, also references the provincial regimes.
+This chapter focuses on the federal regime as exemplary of other models, but where relevant, also references the provincial regimes.

 The year in review

-According to information available on the PPP Authority's official website, at the federal level, 47 PPP projects are in the pipeline across sectors out of the 105 PSDP+ portfolio federal projects.6 Additionally, the PPP Authority lists a number of 'early harvest' projects that it is assisting with, including:
+According to information available on the PPP Authority's official website, at the federal level, 47 PPP projects are in the pipeline across sectors out of the 105 PSDP+ portfolio federal projects.5 Additionally, the PPP Authority lists a number of 'early harvest' projects that it is assisting with, including:

 - the construction of the Sukkur Hyderabad Motorway (expected cost around US$1.2 billion);